coatyio/coaty-js/docs/man/communication-events.md

 ### Call - Return Event Data

-The Call-Return pattern is used to request execution of a remote operation and to receive results - or errors in case the operation fails - by one or multiple agents.
+The two-way Call-Return event pattern is used to request execution of a remote operation and to receive results - or errors in case the operation fails - by one or multiple agents.
+Call events can be observed based on an operation name.

 The operation name should be defined using a hierarchical naming pattern with some levels in the hierarchy separated by periods (`.`, pronounced "dot") to